lovemetwotimes/AmigaJoystickTester/README.md

 - **Heltec WiFi Kit 32 (V3)**: An ESP32-based development board with a built-in 0.96" OLED display.
 - **Amiga Joystick**: Any joystick compatible with the Amiga DE-9 joystick port.
-- **Breadboard and Jumper Wires**: For making connections between the joystick and the ESP32 board.
+- **Jumper Wires or soldered wires**: For making connections between the joystick and the ESP32 board.
 - **DE-9 Connector**: To connect the joystick to the breadboard or directly to the ESP32.

 ---